-When you look at The Ascender, the first thing you might notice (after you’re past the fact that the guitar is folded!) are the six V-grooves just before the 12th and 14th frets, where the neck splits in two places to fold backwards.
+When you look at the Ascender, the first thing you might notice (after you’re past the fact that the guitar is folded!) are the six V-grooves just before the 12th and 14th frets, where the neck splits into two places to fold backward.

 What is the point of the V-grooves on the fingerboard?

-The V-grooves on the fingerboard give The Ascender a unique elegant string management system, allowing the strings to follow the fold, keeping the strings safely in place and in tune when the neck of the guitar folds.
+The V-grooves on the fingerboard give the Ascender a unique elegant string management system, allowing the strings to follow the fold, keeping the strings safely in place when the neck of the guitar folds.

 Do the V-grooves impact string action or bends?

 No. The strings ride the frets at all times.
 The V-grooves, which retain the strings gently during the folding and unfolding process, are shallow and well below the frets.
 Shred away!
 For a quick video on our Instagram of our own Tommy Benson bending strings on the Ascender, click here.